Proof mining in $L^p$ spaces: Logical preliminaries

 An issue when adding new constant symbols is their extensionality -- roughly, as the base system admits only a quantifier-free rule of extensionality, it is not clear that for a new function symbol $f$ that is added to the system (e.g. $+_X$ or $-_X$ from the above) one can prove in the new system a statement of the form

 Some axioms above, like the eighth one, are written in this way purely to minimize the effort in writing such an extensionality proof; the rest of them yield it more readily in their classical forms.
 The result is that all new function symbols are provably extensional.
-The last axiom is added solely to ensure the non-triviality of the formalized space.
+The last axiom was originally added solely to ensure the non-triviality of the formalized space, but, as we shall see later, we can make good use of it in bounding some quantities that will appear in the axioms we propose.

 In order to formalize the fact that the space is Banach, i.e. its completeness, the following is done (see \cite[pp. 432-434]{Koh08}).
 We first note that the following operation on $X$-valued sequences is term-definable in the system: